semcp/semcp/README.md

 ### Docker not available

-`snpx` falls back to regular npx if Docker is not available.
+`snpx` requires Docker to be installed and running.
+If Docker is not available, `snpx` will exit with an error.

 ## Capability Policy